-TBT concentrations in the water phase have been measured by Poland (2011-2012) and Lithuania (2010-2015) (Results figure 1).
+TBT concentrations in the water phase have been measured by Poland (2011-2016) and Lithuania (2010-2016) (figure 1).
 Only 6% of these values were above the maximum annual Environmental Quality Standards (MAC-EQS) of 1.5 ng/l.
-Most samples was above the averaged annual concentration EQS (AA-EQS) of 0.2 ng/l, which was below the quantification limits in Lithuania until 2015, and the lowest value measured in Poland.
+Most samples were above the average annual concentration EQS (AA-EQS) of 0.2 ng/l, which was below the quantification limits in Lithuania until 2015, and the lowest value measured in Poland.
 The AA-EQS is considered to be high.
-For example compared to the OSPAR (Oslo-Paris Convention for the Protection of the Marine Environment of the North-East Atlantic) Environmental Assessment Criteria (EACs) in seawater (0.01-0.1 ng/l).
-The 2004 revision of OSPAR EACs suggested using the AA-EQS as the lower and MAC-EQS that would normally be used for spot samples (Results figure1).
-With a quantification limit (QL) around 0.06-1 ng/l, even the newest, best method with QL at 0.06 ng/l is at 30% of the AA-EQS, which is the minimum performance criteria for methods of analysis used in the Water Framework directive set by the European Commission (2009).
+For example, compared to the OSPAR (Oslo-Paris Convention for the Protection of the Marine Environment of the North-East Atlantic) Environmental Assessment Criteria (EACs) in seawater (0.01-0.1 ng/l).
+The 2004 revision of OSPAR EACs suggested using the AA-EQS as the lower and MAC-EQS as the upper EAC value.
+Hence, the AA-EQS is considered to be the relevant threshold value, not MAC-EQS that would normally be used for spot samples (Results figure1).
+With a quantification limit (QL) around 0.06-1 ng/l, even the newest, best method with QL at 0.06 ng/l is at 30% of the AA-EQS, which is the minimum performance criteria for methods of analysis used in the Water Framework Directive set by the European Commission (2009).
 Unfortunately, the minimum requirement was only achieved in 2015 for Lithuanian samples where the newest analytical method was used.